olga-khab/msa-power-apps-pickle/README.md

 * a map and cafe API
 * Accessibility
 * Adding a check back later/push notification for when the match is found
+* more sophisticated matching - eg allow to select different business units

 ## Acknowledgements
 <div>Icons in this app were made by <a href="https://www.flaticon.com/authors/mynamepong" title="mynamepong">mynamepong</a>, <a href="https://www.flaticon.com/authors/flat-icons" title="Flat Icons">Flat Icons</a>, <a href="https://www.flaticon.com/authors/ultimatearm" title="ultimatearm">ultimatearm</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a></div>